Set Overview

 ![]() |

-Charizard 3/110 Holographic Rare | The set’s marquee card — a Legendary Collection Charizard holo, and the most valuable pull. |
+Charizard 3/110 Holographic Rare | The set’s marquee card — a Legendary Collection Charizard holo, and one of its most valuable pulls. |

 ![]() |